Lamhita/docs.wavesplatform/docs/en/blockchain/readme.md

 <!-- ## Sponsoring

-Application developers can pay fees for dApp script calls of their users and lower the entry threshold for them (for example, offer a free trial).
+Application developers can pay fees for dApp script calls of their users and decrease the entry threshold for them (for example, offer a free trial).
 [More] (/ en/blockchain/waves-protocol/sponsored-fee) -->

 ## Join the Waves Community